-Once again, we refer to Figures 3.6 and 3.7, both representing the maximum throughput achieved with the utilization of either DSA for the former and CPU for the latter.
+Once again, we refer to Figures 3.5 and 3.8, both representing the maximum throughput achieved with the utilization of either DSA for the former and CPU for the latter.
 Noticeably, the DSA does not seem to suffer from inter-socket overhead like the CPU.
-In any case, DSA performs similar to the CPU, demonstrating potential for faster data movement while simultaneously freeing up cycles for other tasks.
+On the contrary, we observe the highest throughput when copying across sockets.
+In any case, DSA outperforms the CPU for transfer sizes over 1 MiB, demonstrating its potential to increase throughput while simultaneously freeing up CPU cycles.